 Reduce the chances of this happening by using niche edits as one part of an overall link building strategy.
 Also, be careful when choosing which sites you buy links from.
 Choose quality websites even if it means paying more.

 Heer Law is an intellectual property law firm based in Canada.
 We worked with them for two years using many of the above tactics to build links.
-During this time, we built links from 250 domains, and organic traffic to the site increased by 551%.
+During this time, we built links from well over 300 domains, and organic traffic to the site increased by 551%.

 Our link building strategy involved:

 - Analyzing key competitors to discover which sites link to law firms.

 - Building links to service pages and supporting informational pages.